conda-forge/mlir-feedstock/README.md

 Installing mlir
 ===============

-Installing `mlir` from the `conda-forge` channel can be achieved by adding `conda-forge` to your channels with:
+Installing `mlir` from the `conda-forge/label/llvm_rc` channel can be achieved by adding `conda-forge/label/llvm_rc` to your channels with:

 ```
-conda config --add channels conda-forge
+conda config --add channels conda-forge/label/llvm_rc
 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `libmlir, libmlir17, mlir` can be installed with `conda`:
+Once the `conda-forge/label/llvm_rc` channel has been enabled, `libmlir, libmlir17, mlir` can be installed with `conda`:

 ```
 conda install libmlir libmlir17 mlir